-IT support teams never have enough time.
-Enough people.
-Enough expertise.
-Enough resources…and so it goes.
+IT support teams never have enough time, enough people, enough expertise, enough resources…and so it goes.
 There comes a time when an IT executive has had enough of not having enough!
 That’s when outsourcing can be the best option to lighten the day-to-day load, improve operations, decrease costs and – most importantly – help you succeed.
+When outsourcing, however, you want to make sure your provider follows ITIL (Information Technology Infrastructure Library) best practices.

 It’s easy for frequently under-resourced IT departments to spend most of their time going from incident to incident, leaving little time for other initiatives.
 As a result, their internal customers may not be satisfied with what they get, especially when it doesn’t quite meet their business needs.

-Enter ITIL (Information Technology Infrastructure Library), a set of process-oriented best practices that drive efficiency, quality and better ROI.
+Enter ITIL, a set of process-oriented best practices that drive efficiency, quality and better ROI.
 Since its beginning in the 1980s, ITIL has helped countless IT departments optimize their processes and costs, provide better service quality and improve delivery of services.
 Another key advantage is that ITIL provides a common language and framework for better alignment between IT and its customers.

 That’s not to say ITIL doesn’t have its detractors.
 One critique is that ITIL’s focus on “not failing” can dampen the spirit of innovation and efforts to anticipate issues before they become problems.
 Another is that its complexity makes it difficult to put into practice.
 However, the growth of ITIL, with its millions of adherents, is the best measures of its success.